About HPV

 The best way to prevent cervical cancer is to have the HPV vaccine at 12-13 years of age and then regular pap tests from 18 years of age or two years after first sexual activity whichever comes later.
 Pap tests can detect abnormal cells before they become cancerous so that they can be treated.

-However, from 1st December 2017, under the renewed National Cervical Screening Program, the two-yearly Pap test for women aged 18 to 69 years will change to a five yearly human papillomavirus (HPV) test for women aged 25 to 74 years.
-[10]
+However, from 1st December 2017, under the renewed National Cervical Screening Program, the two-yearly Pap test for those aged 18 to 69 years will change to a five yearly human papillomavirus (HPV) test for people aged 25 to 74 years.

 Condoms